datatheorem/TrustKit/docs/getting-started.md

 specifically add it to the OS trust store on your simulators/devices/computers.

 To use custom trust anchors, add the certificate strings to a list under the `kTSKAdditionalTrustAnchors` configuration key.
-Each entry should include ony one certificate in PEM format, with no password, for example:
+Each entry should include only one certificate in PEM format, with no password, for example:

 ```